 - Personalized learning

-The Simple course template provides four color schemes:
+The Simple course template has five color schemes:

-You can preview each color scheme and choose the one you like.
+You can preview each color scheme and choose the one you like best.

-When a learner launches the course, at first the introduction page is shown, if the introduction content has been added to the course.
+When a learner launches the course, at first the introduction page is shown, if the introduction content is added to the course.
 From the introduction page a learner can start the course.

 If the Simple course template is applied to the course, a learner can see the list of available objectives.
 You can start the objective to see the related questions.
 On the learning objectives overview page at the top right corner you can view the progress summary that shows the overall progress of the course.
 Under each learning objective you can see progress per learning objective.
 You can also see whether the mastery score, set on the Configure step of the course editor, is reached per learning objective.
 On the learning objectives progress lines the mastery score is indicated with a marker.